Friday, June 22, 2012

 Once the approval was obtained, the couple were married at Neustrelitz on May 29, 1815.
 A second wedding took place at Carlton House in London on August 29, 1815.

 Queen Charlotte, however, remained adamant in her opposition to her niece.
 She refused to attend the wedding, and did not want her son and daughter-in-law to live in England.

 The new Duchess of Cumberland gave birth to a stillborn daughter, Frederica, in January 1817.
 A year later, in April, she gave birth to another stillborn daughter.

 On May 27, 1819, at the age of 41, the Duchess gave birth to a healthy son, George, who was known as Prince George of Cumberland, until June 20, 1837, when he became Georg, the Crown Prince of Hanover.

-George of Cumberland was born three days after the birth of the May princess, Alexandrina Victoria of Kent.
+Prince George was born three days after the birth of the May princess, Alexandrina Victoria of Kent, the future Queen Victoria.